pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 ## Introduction

+In the [User Tutorial](../user-tutorial/initialize.md) we walked you through creating a Looper workspace to run a pipeline on a dataset.
+That tutorial assumed you already want to run an existing looper-compatible pipeline.
+For pipelines that are already looper-compatible, you just point your looper configuration file at pipeline's interface file, as described in the User Tutorial.

+This Developer Tutorial goes into more detail on how to *create* a looper-compatible pipeline.
 If you're interested in building a looper-compatible pipeline, or taking an existing pipeline and making it work with looper, the critical point of contact is the pipeline interface.
 A pipeline interface *describes how to run a pipeline*.

-For pipelines that are already looper-compatible, you don't need to create a new interface; just point your looper configuration file at the one that comes with the pipeline.
-You only need to write a new pipeline interface file if you're creating a *new* looper-compatible pipeline.

 This tutorial will show you how to write a pipeline interface.
 Once you've been through this, you can consult the formal [pipeline interface format specification](pipeline-interface-specification.md) for further details and reference.

 !!! success "Learning objectives"
     - What is a looper pipeline interface?